Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Testing and Comparing the Numerical Methods

+It can be seen that the relative performance of the numerical methods depends on the eigenvalue and the number of signal samples $N$.
 The spectral method is generally more accurate than the other matrix-based methods.
-The AL discretizations seem to perform well as long as $\lambda\Delta t\ll 1$, i.e., when estimating eigenvalues with small size or when $N\geq 200$.
+The AL discretizations seem to perform well as long as $\lambda\epsilon\ll 1$, \ie, when estimating eigenvalues with small size or when $N\geq 200$.
 The AL discretization eventually breaks down at about $N=50$ as the analogy between the continuous and discrete NLS equation is no longer justified at such low resolutions, whereas other schemes continue to track the eigenvalues to some accuracy.
 In other words, what the AL methods find at such small values of $N$ is the spectrum of the discrete soliton-bearing NLS equation, which is not a feature of finite-difference discretizations.
 (In fact, it is essential for this algorithm to deviate from the finite-difference discretizations as $N$ is reduced, to produce appropriate solitons with few samples.)
 The running time of all matrix eigenvalue methods is about the same.

 Search-based methods can be used to estimate the point spectrum as well.
 Here we use the Newton method with random initial points to locate eigenvalues in $\Complex^+$.
 Naturally, we limit ourselves to a rectangular region in the complex plan, slightly above the real axis to avoid potential spurious eigenvalues.
 Since the number of eigenvalues is not known a priori, the continuous spectrum is found first so as to give an estimate of the energy of the discrete spectrum.
 It is essential that the continuous spectrum is estimated accurately so that a good estimate of the energy of the discrete spectrum can be obtained.
 Once this energy is known, and a suitable (rectangular) search region in $\Complex^+$ is chosen, the Newton method is often able to locate all of the discrete eigenvalues using just a few iterations.